 As a result, a distributed workforce could have a negative impact on company culture and building trust.
 Business success relies on everybody pulling the oars in the same direction and in unison.

 4. Talent Sourcing

 A hybrid workplace relies on cloud technologies – and most in-house IT professionals don’t have any experience with the cloud.
 A global survey published by Deloitte ruffled feathers when they declared the current global workforce is severally lacking in critical skills such as accounting (37%), IT services (37%), digital marketing (34%), and development (28%).

 As a result, a higher percentage of companies are outsourcing work and responsibilities to third-party contractors.
+What is interesting is that many businesses are outsourcing for professionals in high positions in the company, with virtual CIO being one of the most popular options.
 Whilst this strategy can result in cost savings, legal issues around data privacy rear their ugly head again.